 This data processing takes place on the basis of Article 6 Paragraph 1 Letter f of the GDPR.
 All of the technical data with personal reference mentioned in the first paragraph, we anonymise 30 days after collecting.

 When you create a user profile on our platform, we collect your e-mail address and a user name (pseudonym), freely chosen by you; without this data, we cannot create a user profile for you.
 Beyond that, you may voluntarily add further information to your user profile, for instance a profile photo.

 When you have a user profile with us, we can, if requested, keep you informed about news from our platform.
 You can also change the settings in your user profile, to specify which notifications you wish to receive.
 You may revoke your consent at any time with future effect by adjusting the settings.

 We retain the personal data associated with the user profile until the contractual relationship regarding the user profile has been ended with us.
 The legal basis for the processing of data in Article 6 Paragraph 1 Letter b of the GDPR.

-If you want to use the paid services, alongside your e-mail address and username, we also collect your real name, or that of your company, as well as your address or company’s address.
-This data is vital to conclude a contract with us; we process it for the purpose of fulfilling the contract in accordance with Article 6 Paragraph 1 Letter b of the GDPR.
-We keep the data saved, until all the reciprocal claims from the contractual relationship are definitively settled and all commercial and tax legal retention periods have expired.
+If you wish to make use of services of our platform that are subject to a fee, we will collect your actual name or company name as well as your residential address or registered office in addition to the e-mail address and the user name.
+This data is indispensable for the conclusion of a contract with us; we will process this for the purpose of fulfilling the contract in accordance with Article 6 (1) lit. b GDPR.
+We will retain the stored data until all mutual claims arising from the contractual relationship have been finally settled and all commercial and tax retention periods have expired.